Investing in real estate can be fun and profitable.

 Have a Large Downpayment

-A large downpayment not only improves your chances of getting approved for a home loan, it can help you get better loan terms.
+A large downpayment not only improves your chances of getting approved for a home loan, but it can also help you get better loan terms.

 Mortgage insurance is required for loans with a loan-to-value ratio above 80%.
 By putting 20% or more down, you can avoid PMI, saving yourself thousands of dollars per year.

-Investing in real estate is a great way to make significant income whether you are flipping home or buying rental properties.
+Investing in real estate is a great way to make a significant income, whether flipping homes or buying rental properties.